 First, you decide what perceivable circumstance will trigger your reaction.
 Then, you choose the action you will take in response to that trigger, or you choose to move

 up to your speed in response to it.
 Examples include “If the cultist

 steps on the trapdoor, I’ll pull the lever that opens it,” and “If the goblin

 steps next to me, I move away.”

 .
+If your concentration is broken, the spell dissipates without taking effect.
 For example, if you are concentrating on the web

 spell and ready magic missile